MicrosoftEdge/WebAppsDocs/en-US/win10/CreateHWA.md

 lang: en-US
 ---

-#Create a Hosted Web App
+#UWP Bridge for web apps - Create your app now

-Learn how to quickly create a Hosted Web App for Windows 10 starting with your website URL.
+Learn how to quickly create a Universal Windows Platform (UWP) app using Project Westminster for Windows 10 starting with your website URL.
 All you'll need to do is add your site URL to a Windows app manifest, set your image resources to use for app tiles and store discovery and package it up.
 Continue by adding native platform integration from JavaScript hosted on your servers in a matter of minutes.

 ##What you need
 1. **Windows 10 Insider Preview** - make sure to install the Windows 10 SDK